AdobeDocs/analytics.en/help/components/cda/cda-home.md

 Cross-Device Analytics is a groundbreaking and robust feature, but has limitations in how it can be used.

+* CDA is available through Analysis Workspace only.
 * Stitching cannot occur across IMS organizations.
 Make sure that you are not using multiple IMS Orgs in your implementation.
+* Stitching cannot occur across report suites as described in Prerequisites above.
+* CDA is not currently compatible with Customer Attributes.
+Customer Attributes cannot be used to create a CDA virtual report suite, within cross-device segments, or for reporting within an Analysis workspace project that is based on a CDA virtual report suite.
+* CDA requires either Co-op Graph or Private Graph.
+3rd-party device graphs are not supported.
 * Legacy Analytics ID's are not supported.
 Only visitors with Experience Cloud ID's are stitched.
 * Customer Care does not yet fully support this feature.
 The [Cross-Device Analytics forum](https://forums.adobe.com/community/experience-cloud/analytics-cloud/analytics/cross-device-analytics/overview) can be used for support on this feature, which includes active and direct involvement from Adobe Product Managers.
 * Cross-Device Analytics uses a virtual report suite and report time processing, which have their own limitations.
 See [Virtual report suites](../vrs/vrs-about.md) and [Report time processing](../vrs/vrs-report-time-processing.md) for more information on these limitations.